 Tell me about your staff when you first kicked off.

 Shari: We needed a director and a speech language pathologist and an occupational therapist at the minimum, as well as a few other staff.
 We hired one of my former students as a speech pathologist.
 We hired our driver and ayi.
 Basically, anyone suitable we met, we tried to get on board.
-Including our first principal, Dr. Rodney Aho.
+Including our first Program Director, Dr. Rodney Aho.

 Monte: Shari bonded with Rodney over a box of chocolate and told him about the idea before we even had a business license, and he took a huge risk with us, leaving a very cushy job in the Shanghai American School.
 He was a fantastic hire, 30 years’ experience and with a detailed knowledge of how to get a school to work, timetabling and the like.
 Plus he had a great sense of humor.